interpretml/TalkToEBM/README.md

 <img src="images/Spaceship%20Titanic_22_0.png" alt="drawing" width="400"/>

-We have to convert graphs to text before passing them to the LLM
+Before we can send a graph to an LLM, we need to convert it to text.
+The function ``graph_to_text'' takes care of this.

 ```python
 graph_as_text = graphs.graph_to_text(graph, max_tokens=1000)